lucaskotw/interpolation-with-dart/README.md

 ## Question

-1. How to define the namespaces?
+1. How to set the namespaces?
+  - file such as the VskParser.h is in the name space
+2. Is there any other suggestion or work to do if there's a change to merge into DART project?

 ## TODO

-- Including Macro of the ASF file, such as scaling.
+- Including Macro parser for the ASF file, such as scaling, axis order, and degree unit, etc.